Alexey314/m3u-radio-music-playlists/README.md

 ## Collection of m3u Radio Playlists, Updated daily (manually)
-this repo now includes a `radio.m3u` station with various streams collected over time by many people, thanks to [ArnoldSchiller](https://github.com/ArnoldSchiller) for his pull request, this stream is not part of my usual stream updates and won't get updated as often but it's contents are getting included in my 4 own made streams listed below

 this repo now includes 4 extra streams made by me

 `---everything-full.m3u` combines all of the streams sorted by names that are shown in this repo